DanielW720/frontendmentor-interactive-rating-component-with-react-context/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Interactive rating component with react context solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.